 Though disdain for men with long hair dates back centuries, it still lingers today.
-“There are still companies out there with dress codes and guidelines for appearance,” explains our go-to HR expert Terry Petracca.
+“There are still companies out there with dress codes and guidelines for appearance,” explains HR expert Terry Petracca.
 “Images loom large.
 Some people aren’t comfortable with their banker having a pony tail.”

 Has long hair on men always been taboo — even on, say, William Wallace?

 For answers, I spent the last 72 hours scouring the internet and speaking with experts on manes throughout the ages.
 Here’s what I found.

 1. Hating on men with long hair is Biblical.
 In St. Paul’s letter to the Corinthians he asks, “Doth not nature itself teach you that if a man have long hair it is a shame unto him?
 But if a woman have long hair, it is a glory to her.”